ethan-sparrow/CS30-MAJOR-project/proposal.md

 ## Nice to have

--   ability to hold down movement keys rather than repeatedly hitting them X
+-   ability to hold down movement keys rather than repeatedly hitting them
 -   CUSTOM sprites and music
 -   sprites displayed above grid for smooth movement and idle animation
 - / undo button